DataDog/documentation/content/graphing/infrastructure/process.md

 - Real-time (2s) data collection is turned off after 30 minutes.
 To resume real-time collection, refresh the page.

 - In container deployments, the `/etc/passwd` file mounted into the `docker-dd-agent` is necessary to collect usernames for each process.
 This is a public file and the Process Agent does not use any fields except the username.
-All features except the `user` metadata field will function without access to this file.
+All features except the `user` metadata field function without access to this file.
-  - **Note**:  Live Processes only uses the host `passwd` file and will not perform username resolution for users created within containers.
+  - **Note**:  Live Processes only uses the host `passwd` file and does not perform username resolution for users created within containers.

 ## Further Reading